eslint/eslint/docs/developer-guide/shareable-configs.md

 Once your shareable config is ready, you can [publish to npm](https://docs.npmjs.com/getting-started/publishing-npm-packages) to share with others.
 We recommend using the `eslint` and `eslintconfig` keywords so others can easily find your module.

-You should declare your dependency on eslint in `package.json` using the [peerDependencies](https://docs.npmjs.com/files/package.json#peerdependencies) field.
-The recommended way to declare a dependency for future proof compatibility is with the ">=" range syntax, using the lowest required eslint version.
+You should declare your dependency on ESLint in `package.json` using the [peerDependencies](https://docs.npmjs.com/files/package.json#peerdependencies) field.
+The recommended way to declare a dependency for future proof compatibility is with the ">=" range syntax, using the lowest required ESLint version.
 For example:

 ```
 "peerDependencies": {